Ispekis/Project-ESGI-3SI-pacman/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of the issue.

+## Steps to reproduce

+Describe the steps to reproduce to trigger the bug.

 ## Expected behavior

-How should the program work after the fix.
+How should the program works without the bug.

 ## Linked Issues